Journal

 A variety of plants were in the courtyard

-The exterior of the building (right side of photo) is covered with one inch square bathroom tiles
+The exterior of the building (right side of photo) is covered with one inch

 The view out the living room window